thefinnlab/psyanim-docs/overview/interactive_example.md

 To start saving data to a `Google Firebase Firestore` database, there are just a few quick setup steps.

+> Note that, if this is your first time ever using the `PsyanimJsPsychPlugin` to record data to firebase (i.e. your database is freshly setup and never used before), you'll also need to update the database security rules.
+We will see how to do this later in this section.

 At a high-level, the only thing that needs to be done to enable saving `trial metadata` out to firebase is for the `PsyanimJsPsychPlugin`'s `documentWriter` property to be set to a valid document writer.

 For firebase, the document writer we'll want to use is the `PsyanimFirebaseBrowserClient`.